aws-samples/aws-ruby-sample/README.md

 ## Running the S3 sample

 This sample application connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3), creates a bucket, and uploads a file to that bucket.
-We've already included a file to upload (`hello_world.txt`) and the `upload_file.rb` script will generate a unique bucket name for you.
+The `s3_sample.rb` script will generate a unique bucket name for you as well as an object to upload.
 All you need to do is run it:

-    ruby s3_sample.rb hello_world.txt
+    ruby s3_sample.rb

 The S3 documentation has a good overview of the [restrictions for bucket names](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for when you start making your own buckets.